Learn Before

 Short Answer

-Sample answer: First, I would experiment with alternative word combinations or synonyms, such as replacing 'academic stress' with 'test anxiety' or 'school pressure'.
-Second, I would adjust the level of specificity of my terms, such as broadening 'college students' to 'young adults' or 'higher education students' to capture a wider range of indexed articles.
+Sample answer: First, the researcher should try alternative word combinations or synonyms, such as replacing 'academic stress' with 'test anxiety' or 'academic pressure'.
+Second, the researcher should adjust the level of specificity of the search terms, such as broadening 'college students' to 'young adults' or 'higher education students' to capture a wider range of indexed articles.

 Key points:

-• Suggests experimenting with alternative word combinations or synonyms for the variables.
+• Suggest experimenting with alternative word combinations or synonyms for the variables.

-• Suggests adjusting the level of specificity of the search terms (broadening or narrowing terms).
+• Suggest adjusting the level of specificity of the search terms (broadening or narrowing).

 0